Will the Rockets cover the spread vs. the Nuggets? Promo Codes, Betting Trends, Records ATS

 Rockets Betting Records & Stats

-- So far this year, Houston has put together a 10-3-0 record against the spread.

-- The Rockets have been chosen as underdogs in 10 games this year and have walked away with the win four times (40%) in those games.
+- The Rockets have been chosen as underdogs in 12 games this year and have walked away with the win five times (41.7%) in those games.

-- Houston has a record of 1-5 when it is set as the underdog by +120 or more by oddsmakers this season.

-- Houston has an implied victory probability of 45.5% according to the moneyline set by oddsmakers for this matchup.
+- Houston has not won as an underdog of +195 or more on the moneyline this season in four games with those odds or longer.

+- The moneyline set for this matchup implies Houston has a 33.9% chance of walking away with the win.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!